yzziizzy/EACSMB/DEVELOPMENT.md

 * Distance culling on CPU side needs to handle shadow passes properly
 * Bias calculation on shadows is terrible.
 Trees do not shadow themselves.
 * On an nVidia GT 530, first run after modifying terrain.glsl or wiping shader cache results in random terrain corruption.
+* Exclude non-printing characters from sdf generation in FontManager

 ### Needs attention in the future
 * MDI max meshes limit fixed at 16.
 Might be able to choose the right value in initGL if all meshes are loaded first.